cn-uofbasel/BACnet/redez-sem-hs20/groups/03-doubleRatchet/README.md

-# ratChat
+# Secure Chat

-ratChat is an application intended to extend BACnet.
+Secure Chat is an application intended to extend BACnet.
 It allows two parties (Bob and Alice) to have Signal-like secure chats that follow the the double ratchet algorithm, thus guaranteeing forward-secure and backward-secure chats.
 The current state, the protocol for starting a chat is still quite sensible.

 ## Features that are currently missing: